Slant sums of quiver gauge theories: Introduction

 It was noticed in \cite{heaps} that the heap of a minuscule element gives rise to a module over the preprojective algebra of the corresponding Dynkin quiver.
 Equivalently, it gives rise to a point in a \emph{Nakajima quiver variety}.
 When $w$ is \emph{dominant} minuscule, the corresponding quiver variety is a single point, and the preprojective algebra module studied in \cite{heaps} is a choice of representative of this point.

 Suppose $w$, $w^{(1)}$, and $w^{(2)}$ are dominant minuscule elements of some Weyl groups and let $\qv$, $\qv^{(1)}$, and $\qv^{(2)}$ be the respective zero-dimensional Nakajima quiver varieties.
-The claim that the heap of $w$ decomposes as a slant sum of the other two heaps, written $H(w)=H(w^{(1)})\slantsum H(w^{(2)})$, is equivalent to saying that a representative of the unique point in $\qv$ can be built from representatives of the unique points in $\qv^{(1)}$ and $\qv^{(2)}$.
-It is thus reasonable to call $\qv$ the slant sum of the two other quiver varieties.
+If the heap of $w$ decomposes as a slant sum of the other two heaps, written $H(w)=H(w^{(1)})\slantsum H(w^{(2)})$, then we call $\qv$ the slant sum of the two other quiver varieties.

 The aim of this paper is to revisit slant sums from the perspective of quiver varieties, or more precisely, quiver gauge theories.
 If the numerical data used to construct $\qv^{(1)}$ and $\qv^{(2)}$, which now need not be zero-dimensional, is \emph{compatible}, we define a new quiver variety $\qv:=\qv^{(1)}\slantsum \qv^{(2)}$ which we call the slant sum of the two constituents.
 Unlike in \cite{heaps}, our procedure quickly leaves the world of Dynkin quivers, which we view as a feature.